marcelaksouza/cheer-u-up-app/README.txt

 - Search: create a query to retrive a list of selected cats
 - Modal: You can click into a pic and see the pic with a bigger size I am using Fetch to select one kittie

+Application has no backend and uses only javascript

+Application is currently runing on https://floating-caverns-62408.herokuapp.com/